QuangDinhx/Vocabulary-learning-app/README.md

-# Vocabulary-learning-app
+# Vocabulary-learning-web
-enjoy the app
+enjoy the web